By David Hudnall, DMD

 What is Socket Preservation in Dentistry?

-Dental socket preservation is the process of filling fresh extraction sites with bone or synthetic graft material that promotes new bone formation immediately after tooth removal.
-What better time to promote new bone growth?
 The bone that supports the teeth has already suffered trauma caused by extraction and healing factors are being dispatched to the site via the blood supply, making it even easier for new bone to be generated.
+This form of oral and maxillofacial surgery makes way for simple bone healing and controls bone resorption.

 Why Do Dentists Perform Socket Preservation?